jonnonz1/nz-statute-book/acts/public/2006/insolvency-act-2006.md

   (b) the Deputy Official Assignee for New Zealand:
   (c) Official Assignees:
   (d) as required, Deputy Assignees to help in the administration of estates.
-(2) Assignees and Deputy Assignees are officers of the Court.
+(2) Assignees and Deputy Assignees are officers of the court.
 (3) The Deputy Official Assignee must discharge his or her duties and exercise his or her powers under the control and direction of the Official Assignee for New Zealand.
 (4) Assignees and Deputy Assignees must discharge their duties under the control and direction of the Official Assignee for New Zealand and the Deputy Official Assignee for New Zealand.
 (5) Nothing in this section affects section 59 or section 404(3).